 We have a Complaints Response Mechanism and are committed to investigating allegations of behaviour in breach of the above policies.
 All complaints are investigated, following established investigation guidelines, and where substantiated, disciplinary action is taken, up to and including dismissal.

-In 2018 we further strengthened our commitment to safeguarding through the establishment of a dedicated Safeguarding Office led by our Head of Safeguarding, an experienced social worker.
+In 2018 we further strengthened our commitment to safeguarding through the establishment of a dedicated Safeguarding Office led by our Head of Safeguarding.
 This office oversees the implementation of our safeguarding policies and procedures with the aim of ensuring that programme participants, including children, staff, and all who come into contact with Concern’s work are protected from any form of exploitation and abuse.

 Our Child Safeguarding Statement, which you can view below, has been developed in line with requirements under the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children (2017), and TUSLA’s Child Safeguarding a Guide for Policy, Procedure and Practice.
 As part of this, a risk assessment has been completed for all activities in the Republic of Ireland with procedures developed to support our intention to safeguard children while they are availing of the Active Citizenship services (such as schools debates, off site workshops and trips).